ayanonagon/Parsimmon/README.md

-# Parsimmon
+# Parsimmon Swift 3

 [![Build Status](https://travis-ci.org/ayanonagon/Parsimmon.svg?branch=master)](https://travis-ci.org/ayanonagon/Parsimmon)

 Parsimmon is a wee linguistics toolkit for iOS written in Swift.

-We currently support Swift 2.0.
-If you are looking for Objective-C, please use version 0.3.4 or earlier.
+We currently support Swift 3.0.1 If you are looking for Objective-C, please use version 0.3.4 or earlier.

 ## Toolkit